Ragù alla Bolognese

 For the Béchamel

-• In a large saucepan melt the butter over medium hight heat.
-Add the flour and cook, stirring with a whisk, for 3 minutes.
-Slowly add the milk, and whisk together.
-Add the grated parm.
-Whisk and cook over medium heat for several minutes, until slightly thickened.
-Remove from heat and let cool.
+• In a large saucepan, melt the butter over medium heat.
+Add the flour and cook, whisking constantly, for about 3 minutes.
+Slowly pour in the milk while whisking until smooth.
+Add the Parmesan and continue whisking over medium heat for several minutes until slightly thickened.
+Season with salt and pepper.
+Remove from heat and set aside.

 For the Ragù